Alonza0314/container-go/Queue/README.md

     queue.Push(item)
     ```

-6. Pop(): it will pop one item from the front of the queue, and also return this item and the error message id necessary.
+6. Pop(): it will pop one item from the front of the queue, and also return this item and the error message if necessary.

     ```go
     frontItem, err := queue.Pop()